Graeme Lawrence is Australia’s most senior (former) Anglican clergyman to be locked up for child sex offences.

 Lawrence was sentenced in October 2019 for grooming and sexually abusing 15-year-old Ben Giggins in 1991.
 He molested him at the Church-owned residence where Lawrence lived, next to Christ Church Cathedral.

-Update: Lawrence dropped his appeal in April 2020.
-He will stay in prison and serve out the remainder of his eight year sentence, forced to face the reality of his new stature in society as a convicted paedophile.
+In April 2020, Lawrence dropped his appeal and will stay in prison and serve out the remainder of his eight-year sentence, forced to face the reality of his new stature in society as a convicted paedophile.

 Abuse survivor Ben Giggins expressed his relief to the media, stating it was the “best thing he had ever done”.